 Now upon first view, there are a few things that will come to mind.
 Namely that it’s done in a primitive style of computer animation that I compare to a cross between Sims and a story board animatic.
 Add to that the fact that something of that level can also be re-imagined into something SO damn twisted and your sure to be scratching your head.

-Now before you do one of a few things…which I’m guessing will be… to pass this one up, write it off or even dismiss it as silly….well this is not the Kansas you grew up on.
-I was only 30 minutes in an the characters had managed to blasphemy God, give birth to the anti Christ, have anal sex with a hound from hell (with a child, for that matter) and entice the hound into ripping off the boys father’s penis.
-Now this is of course followed by eating the penis, murdering the family and snatching a bloody fetus from the snatch of the boys dying mom.
+Now before you do 1 of a few things which I’m guessing will be to pass this one up, write it off, or even dismiss it as silly…….well you should know that this is not the kind of cartoons you grew up on.
+I was only 30 minutes in and before the characters had managed to blasphemy God, give birth to the anti Christ, have anal sex with a hound from hell (with a child, for that matter), and entice the hound into ripping off the boys father’s penis.
+Now this is followed by eating the penis, murdering the family, and snatching a bloody fetus from the snatch of the boys dying mom.
 Shall I go on?

 The film shoves alot of imagery in short spans that excel in organic deformed manifestations lurking out of dark places.
 While it’s easy to assume that Ralph just fell into hell and took us with him, the narration is much deeper than that which I believe deserves a few sessions to grasp the story a bit more.

 You would think that the film is based purely to shock, but we get past that in the first 5 minutes.
 There is actually too much “shock” in this film to actually shock, if that any makes any sense.
 Another curious thing is the animation (which I mentioned before).
 It seems at times a hybrid of real skin and bodies that is overlayed with a stencil filter.
 I couldn’t really comment more than that, but that would be my guess.
 The script employs the voices of several actors who you’ll find on the independent circuit.
 For me, I really could not place faces with voices but the tones seem to be enhanced with voice changers and echo reverb.